zack-bitcoin/amoveo/README.md

 Aeternity
 ==========

-A blockchain for trust-free financial derivatives.
+A new blockchain for æpps.
-Optimized for scalability.
+Optimized for scalability via smart contracts inside state-channels.
+Has a build-in oracle for integration with real-world data.
+Comes with a naming system, for developerability.
 Written in Erlang.

 #### Installing dependencies